jfvilas/react-file-manager/frontend/README.md

   ])
 ```

-This previous piece of code adds two actions to objects of `class` `book`:
+The previous piece of code adds two actions to objects of class `book`:

   - One for reading the book (the `onClick` method should open an ebook reader on screen).
   - Another one for viewing book details.